openbakery/gradle-xcodePlugin/Documentation/Parameters.md

 ### Sign Settings

 * _signing_ - signing configuration that should be used when building for the device

-* identity - the signing identity e.g. 'iPhone Developer: Rene Piringer (AASDF1234)'.
-This parameter is **optional** and only needed if you have more then one identity in the keychain.
-This is only the case if the _keychain_ parameter is set, and the keychain is not created during the build process.

-	default value: empty

 * _mobileProvisionURI_ - URI where the mobile provision profile is located that should be used when signing the app.
 You can also specify multiple provisining profiles as array when you have an app exenstion e.g. `[ 'file:///first.mobileprovision', 'file:///second.mobileprovision']`